darionco/rollup-plugin-web-worker-loader/README.md

 The `sourcemap` configuration option is ignored when `inline` is set to `false`, in that case the project's sourcemap configuration is inherited.

 `loadPath` is meant to be used in situations where code-splitting is used (`inline = false`) and the entry script is hosted in a different folder than the worker code.

+Setting `targetPlatform` to `'base64'` will ignore the `inline` option and will always inline the resulting code.

 ### Roadmap